top of page

 Once you get home, find a warm airy place to hang your drum so the air can move around all surfaces.

 Once the drum has completely dried, it is ready.
-You will know this as you will hear the sound travel over the drums surface when you tap it with your finger and the handle will be dry.
+You will know this as the handle will be dry and you will hear the sound travel over the drum's surface when tapped.

 You may choose to carry the drum around in a special bag or cloth.